gitlabhq/gitlab-runner/docs/configuration/autoscale.md

 no one is working.
 These time periods we're naming here as _Off Peak_.

-Organizations where _Off Peak_ time periods occurs probably don't want to pay for the _Idle_ machines when it's certain that no builds will be executed in this time.
+Organizations where _Off Peak_ time periods occurs probably don't want to pay for the _Idle_ machines when it's certain that no jobs will be executed in this time.
 Especially when `IdleCount` is set to a big number.

 In the `v1.7` version of the Runner we've added the support for _Off Peak_